Chicago BitTorrent Download Lawyer Defending Victims Accused of BitTorrent Copyright Infringement

 The ISP sends you a letter.

 Your Internet Service Provider is required by law to notify you when anyone sends them a subpoena seeking your identity.
 If you received a letter from Comcast, Verizon, Cox Cable, AT&T, Time Warner or any other internet provider with a copy of a subpoena, this usually means a plaintiff in a copyright infringement case has gotten permission from a judge to send a subpoena asking for it.
-In the letter you will be told that you have a deadline by which you may object to the subpoena, and if you do not object by that date, the ISP will make the requested disclosure.
+In the letter, you will be told that you have a deadline by which you may object to the subpoena, and if you do not object by that date, the ISP will make the requested disclosure.
 They may mention that you might file a motion for protective order or a motion to quash the subpoena.
 In some jurisdictions, the filing of these motions has been successful.
 In most, it has not.
-The Russell Firm has experience in filing motions for protective orders and motions to quash in many jurisdictions, and we would be happy to advise you as to whether it is a good financial and legal choice for you.
+Our Chicago BitTorrent download attorney has experience in filing motions for protective orders and motions to quash in many jurisdictions, and we would be happy to advise you as to whether it is a good financial and legal choice for you.
 You can avoid disclosure of your identity by settling your case prior to the scheduled disclosure date (also known as the release date).